 But early in January I found myself in Edinburgh, with a camera, in glorious sunshine; so I made the most of it, and headed up the Mound towards the city’s most famous street, the Royal Mile.
 Here, among the many historical attractions, I decided to take a peek inside St Giles’ Cathedral.

-When I entered through the main west door, I must admit that I knew absolutely nothing about the place; my eyes were immediately drawn upwards, towards the magnificent ceiling and the beautiful windows.
+When I entered through the main west door, my eyes were immediately drawn upwards, towards the magnificent ceiling and the beautiful windows.

 There’s something about high-roofed churches – I always get a sense of something suspended between earth and heaven, like the echoes of centuries-old prayers.
 The atmosphere was deep, cool and serene; sunbeams from the stained glass pierced the inky blackness of the shadows, casting kaleidoscopes of jewel-like brilliance onto stone pillars and archways.

 The website of St Giles’ Cathedral tells us that a parish church had been established in Edinburgh by 854 AD; later, in the early 1100s, a church dedicated to St Giles was founded by the sons of King Malcolm and Queen Margaret, with the aim of spreading the Catholic faith throughout Scotland.

 St Giles was born in Athens, and it is thought he came from a noble family.
 He gave away his wealth to the poor, and eventually settled in rural France where he lived a simple life of solitude.
 One day, a hind ran to him for protection from huntsmen who were pursuing it; some stories say that St Giles was wounded by accident, but he refused offers of compensation.
 He became the patron saint of cripples and lepers, and his popularity spread across France and England to Scotland during the time of the Crusades.